Fell on Black Days: Lyrics

-Cornell on "Fell on Black Days":
+Cornell was interviewed by Everett True on the song, stating:

 "Fell on Black Days" was like this ongoing fear I've had for years ...
 It's a feeling that everyone gets.
 You're happy with your life, everything's going well, things are exciting—when all of a sudden you realize you're unhappy in the extreme, to the point of being really, really scared.
 There's no particular event you can pin the feeling down to, it's just that you realize one day that everything in your life is fucked!

 Release and reception

-"Fell on Black Days" was released as a single in 1994 in various versions with the previously unreleased B-sides "Kyle Petty, Son of Richard", "Motorcycle Loop" and "Fell on Black Days (demo)".
-The "demo" version is in fact a completely different song, featuring different lyrics (with only the chorus containing similarities to "Fell on Black Days") and different music, with considerably heavier Drop DGDGBE guitar tuning.
-Soundgarden performed the "demo" version live on Pearl Jam's January 8, 1995, Self-Pollution satellite radio broadcast, a four-and-a-half hour long pirate broadcast out of Seattle which was available to any radio stations that wanted to carry it.
-The "demo" version was retitled "Black Days III" for the Superunknown 20th Anniversary reissues and appeared on the Deluxe/Super Deluxe editions.
+"Fell on Black Days" was released as a single in early 1995 in various versions with the previously unreleased B-sides "Kyle Petty, Son of Richard", "Motorcycle Loop" and "Fell on Black Days (demo)".
+The demo version is in fact a completely different song, featuring different lyrics (with only the chorus containing similarities to "Fell on Black Days") and different music, with a slightly heavier DGDGBE guitar tuning.
+Soundgarden performed this version live on Pearl Jam's January 8, 1995, Self-Pollution satellite radio broadcast, a four-and-a-half hour long pirate broadcast out of Seattle which was available to any radio stations that wanted to carry it.
+This version was later retitled "Black Days III" for the Superunknown 20th Anniversary reissues and appeared on the Deluxe/Super Deluxe editions.

 It appeared on Billboard magazine's Hot 100 Airplay chart, peaking at number 54 in its tenth week and remaining on the chart until its twentieth week.
 The song peaked at number four on the Billboard Mainstream Rock Tracks chart and number 13 on the Billboard Modern Rock Tracks chart.

-Outside the United States, the single was released commercially in Australia and the United Kingdom.
+Outside the United States, the single was released commercially in Australia and various European countries.
 In Canada, the song reached the top 70 on the Canadian Singles Chart and remained in the top 70 for two weeks.
 "Fell on Black Days" reached the top 50 in the Netherlands and in Ireland it was a moderate top 20 success.

 In 2017, Billboard ranked the song number one on their list of the 15 greatest Soundgarden songs, and in 2021, Kerrang! ranked the song number three on their list of the 20 greatest Soundgarden songs.

 The song was featured twice on the TV show Supernatural in the episodes "Simon Said", and "Southern Comfort".
 The Vampire Diaries featured the song in the season 6 episode "Black Hole Sun" which in turn was named after Soundgarden's hit.